-Prior to becoming Director of the NCIC Clinical Trials Group on September 1, 2014, Dr. Dancey was Director, Translational Research – Clinical at CTG.
-She is also Scientific Director of the Canadian Cancer Clinical Trials Network and Director of the High Impact Clinical Trials Program at the Ontario Institute for Cancer Research.
-Prior to joining the NCIC CTG, Dr. Dancey was Senior Clinical Investigator in the Cancer Therapy Evaluation Program at the US National Cancer Institute and then Associate Chief of the Investigational Drug Branch.
+Prior to becoming Director of the Canadian Cancer Trials Group on September 1, 2014, Dr. Dancey was Director, Translational Research – Clinical at Canadian Cancer Trials Group.
+She is also Scientific Director of the Canadian Cancer Clinical Trials Network (3CTN) and from 2008-2015 she was Director of the High Impact Clinical Trials Program at the Ontario Institute for Cancer Research.
+Prior to joining the Canadian Cancer Trials Group, Dr. Dancey was Senior Clinical Investigator in the Cancer Therapy Evaluation Program at the US National Cancer Institute and then Associate Chief of the Investigational Drug Branch.
 Dr. Dancey received her MD from the University of Ottawa and completed her residency training in internal medicine and medical oncology at the University of Toronto.
-In 1994-95, she was a research fellow with the NCIC CTG and continued her fellowship training at the Institut Gustave Roussy in France.
+In 1994-95, she was a research fellow with the Canadian Cancer Trials Group and continued her fellowship training at the Institut Gustave Roussy in France.
 Dr. Dancey has special expertise in new anti-cancer drug development, linking drug and biomarker development, and associated clinical trials methodology.
 She is also Professor in the Department of Oncology at Queen’s University.

 MD, FCP (SA), FRCP(C), PhD

 Dr. Seymour completed training in Internal Medicine, Clinical Haematology & Medical Oncology and went on to complete her PhD, focusing on correlative studies and breast cancer.
 She took the position of Director of Medical Oncology at the Newfoundland Cancer Treatment and Research Foundation.
-In 1996 she joined the Investigational New Drug Program at the NCIC CTG, and currently serves as the Director of the Program.
+In 1996 she joined the Investigational New Drug Program at the Canadian Cancer Trials Group, and currently serves as the Director of the Program.
 Her primary interests are in early drug development and methodology and clinical research in lung cancer.
 She also holds the position of Professor and Medical Oncologist in the Department of Oncology at Queens University.

-Dr. Chen joined the NCIC CTG as senior biostatistician and faculty member with the Department of Community Health and Epidemiology at Queen's University in July 2008.
-Dr. Chen completed his PhD at the University of Waterloo, then spent 4 years at the US National Cancer Institute in the Division of Cancer Epidemiology and Genetics, first as a Postdoctoral Fellow and then as a Research Fellow.
-Prior to coming to NCIC CTG and Queens, he was Assistant Professor in the Department of Mathematics and Statistics at Concordia University in Montreal.
-His research interests are survival analysis, design and analysis of clinical trials and epidemiology.
+Dr. Chen joined the Canadian Cancer Trials Group as senior biostatistician in July 2008.
+He is an Associate Professor in the Department of Public Health Sciences and the Department of Mathematics and Statistics, Queen's University.
+Dr. Chen received his PhD in Biostatistics at the University of Waterloo in 2003.
+He spent 4 years at the United Sates National Cancer Institute in the Division of Cancer Epidemiology and Genetics, first as a Postdoctoral Fellow and then as a Research Fellow.
+Prior to coming to Queens University, he was an Assistant Professor in the Department of Mathematics and Statistics at Concordia University in Montreal.
+His research interests are survival analysis, computational statistics, Bayesian statistics, biomarker-treatment interaction, design and analysis of clinical trials and epidemiology.

 Dr. Ding received his PhD in Statistics in 1999 from the University of Alberta, and subsequently did postdoctoral training in the Department of Biostatistics at the University of Rochester.
-He joined the NCIC Clinical Trials Group and Department of Community Health & Epidemiology at Queen's in 2001.
-As a Senior Biostatistician at NCIC Clinical Trials Group, his primary responsibilities are the design and analysis of the cancer clinical trials conducted by the Group.
+He joined the Canadian Cancer Trials Group and Department of Community Health & Epidemiology at Queen's in 2001.
+As a Senior Biostatistician at Canadian Cancer Trials Group, his primary responsibilities are the design and analysis of the cancer clinical trials conducted by the Group.
 Dr. Ding is also interested in sequential analysis, statistical quality control procedures, and, statistical computing.

 MB ChB, MRCP, FRCPath

-Dr. Hay is a Hematologist and clinician scientist within the Department of Medicine, cross appointed to the Department of Oncology, and a Senior Investigator with the NCIC Clinical Trials Group.
-Having completed medical and hematology training in Scotland, Dr. Hay undertook 2 ½ years of fellowship with the NCIC CTG, transitioning to a Senior Investigator position in 2014.
+Dr. Hay is a Hematologist and clinician scientist within the Department of Medicine, cross appointed to the Department of Oncology, and a Senior Investigator with the Canadian Cancer Trials Group.
+Having completed medical and hematology training in Scotland, Dr. Hay undertook 2 ½ years of fellowship with the Canadian Cancer Trials Group, transitioning to a Senior Investigator position in 2014.
 In this role her responsibilities include development and conduct of clinical trials for patients with hematological malignancies, economic evaluations of cancer interventions, and improving opportunities for adolescents and young adults with cancer to participate in clinical research.
 Interests also include exploration of more efficient means to conduct clinical trials, whilst upholding patient privacy and safety.

 DVM, MSc, PhD